 What about making small talk with recruiters at social times such as meal breaks?
 If you’re thinking about raising Brexit in a social context, be aware that you might end up involved in a disagreement.
 If Brexit comes up on the day, be careful not to make any assumptions about other people’s views on the subject.

 You may find it useful to think about topics of conversation in advance, and your employer research will help you identify a range of possible talking points.
 For example, you could bring up a project the company has been involved in that particularly interests you.

 - Graduate assessment centre etiquette: handling the social side

 - How to be your best self at assessment centres

 6. If I’m asked a commercial awareness question, can I use Brexit in my answer?

 Is Brexit directly relevant to the commercial performance of the area you want to work in?
 If it is, this could be a good opportunity to show you’ve done your research into your preferred specialism, the employer and the industry.
 Again, this is where it will help you to be aware of any statements that representatives of the employer have made on the subject.
 Could key projects or industry regulations be affected in specific ways, or is the impact still uncertain?
 Again, make sure you’ve done your research.
-You’re more likely to impress an employer with a clear, fact-based example of your commercial awareness than with vague observations or apparently baseless opinions.
+If the impact is as yet unclear or the likely impact is changing and evolving rapidly, you could acknowledge this and go on to discuss a range of possible outcomes.
+You’re more likely to impress an employer with a factual approach than with apparently baseless opinions.